-The new maximum speed limit law was singed into effect by Gov. Brian Sandoval 18 months ago.
+The new maximum speed limit law was signed into effect by Gov. Brian Sandoval 18 months ago.
 During this time, highway engineers scouted locations to find one suitable for motorists to travel at 80 mph for long distances.

-The 130-mile stretch along Interstate 80 was chosen after highway engineers deemed it safe due to its secluded rural desert setting and small risk of causing serious injuries and damage from auto accidents.
+The 130-mile stretch along Interstate 80 was chosen after highway engineers deemed it safe due to its secluded rural desert setting and a small risk of causing serious injuries and damage from auto accidents.